 Create the change root directory (/var/lib/goldsd/ by default).

-Create the “users” directory within the change root directory and copy the supplied “etc/admin.cfg” file there, editing it to add a password (in the passwd-text option).
+Create the “users” directory within the change root directory and copy the supplied “etc/owner.cfg” file there, editing it to add a password (in the passwd-text option), and possibly change the name, real-name and description options.
 Nb. the password will be hashed (encrypted) once the server has been run.

 Copy the supplied “etc/channels.txt” file to the change root directory, editing it to add/remove channels.